axiaoge2/apple-hig-designer/README.md

 ## 🎯 Overview

-This Claude Code Skill enables you to design professional web and mobile interfaces that follow Apple's Human Interface Guidelines.
+This apple-hig-designer enables you to design professional web and mobile interfaces that follow Apple's Human Interface Guidelines.
 It provides comprehensive knowledge about:

 - **Liquid Glass Effects** (iOS 26 / macOS Tahoe style)
 - **SF Pro Typography** system